-Let ERS know who should receive benefits in the event of your death.
-This person is called your beneficiary.
+Let ERS know who should receive benefits from your Basic Term Life Insurance (which comes automatically with your health plan) and, if you enroll, Optional Term Life Insurance in the event of your death.
+This person is called your beneficiary, and you can have more than one if you choose.
 If you die, ERS must be able to identify and contact your beneficiaries.

 Sign in to your ERS OnLine account or call ERS to designate your beneficiaries.
-When you enroll and designate your beneficiaries, have their dates of birth, mailing addresses and Social Security numbers ready.
+When you enroll and designate your beneficiaries, be ready with their dates of birth, mailing addresses and Social Security numbers.
 ERS will then send you a form listing your beneficiaries.
-You must sign the form, have a witness sign it and return it to ERS to complete the process.
+You must sign a hard copy of the form, have a witness sign it and return it to ERS at the address on the form.
 If you are a rehired employee, verify that your beneficiary designations are still correct.